FAQS Social Security Disability Benefits, Claims, Appeals

 Q. Why should I hire Avard Law?
 What makes them different?

-A. Avard Law Office is the ONLY Florida law firm with TWO Board Certified Social Security Disability Attorneys on staff, Carol Avard and Douglas Mohney are certified by the National Board of Trial Advocacy.
+A. Avard Law Office is the ONLY Florida law firm with FOUR Board Certified Social Security Disability Attorneys on staff, Carol Avard, Douglas Mohney, Mark Zakhvatayev and Michael Sexton are certified by the National Board of Trial Advocacy.
 Our lawyers have over 30 years working with the Social Security Administration and Judges at Social Security hearings.
 Avard Law also has a former Social Security Administration Decision Maker on staff.

 Q. If my claim was denied by the SSA, what should I do?